lvgl/docs_old/v7/en/index.md

 To learn more see [Contributing guide](https://github.com/lvgl/lvgl/blob/master/docs/CONTRIBUTING.md)

 ### How is LVGL versioned?
 LVGL follows the rules of [Semantic versioning](https://semver.org/):
-- *Major* versions for incompatible API changes.
+- Major versions for incompatible API changes.
 E.g. v5.0.0, v6.0.0
-- *Minor* version for new but backwards-compatible functionalities.
+- Minor version for new but backward-compatible functionalities.
 E.g. v6.1.0, v6.2.0
-- *Patch* version for backwards-compatible bug fixes.
+- Patch version for backward-compatible bug fixes.
 E.g. v6.1.1, v6.1.2

-The recent version of LVGL is available on GitHub in the [master](https://github.com/lvgl/lvgl).
-Features are continuosly merged to `master` and there are bugfix or minor release every two week.

-The older versions of LVGL can be found in branches like `release/v6`.
+Branches:
+- `master` most recent version, patches are merged directly here.
+- `dev` merge new features here until they are merged into `master`.
+- `release/vX` there is a branch for every major version to allow adding specific, not forward compatible fixes.

+LVGL has a monthly periodic release cycle.
+- **1st Tuesday of the month**
+  - Make a major, minor, or patch release from `master` depending on the new features.
+  - After that merge only patches into `master` and add new features into the `dev`.
+- **3rd Tuesday of the month**
+  - Make a patch release from `master`.
+  - After that merge the new features from the `dev` to `master` branch.
+  - In the rest of the month merge only patches into `master` and new features into `dev` branch.

 ```eval_rst
 .. toctree::